juananestival/ps-genesys-adapter-v2511/README.md

     *   `LOCATION`: The Google Cloud region where you want to deploy (e.g., `us-central1`).
     *   `API_KEY_SECRET_PATH`: The full resource path to the Secret Manager secret containing the API key that Genesys will use to connect.

-**Note on Agent ID**: The agent ID is now expected to be passed dynamically within the `inputVariables` of the Genesys "open" message as `_agent_id`.
+**Note on Agent ID**: The agent ID is expected to be passed dynamically within the `inputVariables` of the Genesys "open" message as `_agent_id`.
+You can set these up in Architect (on the Genesys console) when setting up the integration in yoru flow.
 Any other variables in `inputVariables` (not starting with an underscore) will be forwarded to Polysynth.

 ### Step 2: Run the Deployment Script